Jamesits/go-bytebuilder/README.md

 - For reading/writing machine-readable config files, use [mapstructure](https://pkg.go.dev/github.com/mitchellh/mapstructure), [encoding/json](https://pkg.go.dev/encoding/json), or [encoding/xml](https://pkg.go.dev/encoding/xml).
 - For exchanging data between network services, use [Protocol Buffers](https://pkg.go.dev/google.golang.org/protobuf) or [Cap'n Proto](https://github.com/capnproto/go-capnp).

+If an API supplied by this library does some sort of type conversion but does not alter its data, then the returned object is READ ONLY.
+DO NOT attempt to write to them.

 ## Usage

 ### `bytebuilder.WriteObject`